 Related Post: When Should I Take My Child To A Pediatric Dentist?

-All children to lose their teeth, but if they happen to lose a permanent tooth, call Parkcrest Dental.
-Making bi-yearly appointments with a children’s dentist will make sure your child’s smile is healthy and progressing as it should.
+All children lose their teeth, but if they happen to lose a permanent tooth, call Parkcrest Dental.
+Making appointments every six months with a pediatric dentist will make sure your child’s smile is healthy and progressing as it should.